 Telecommuters are a relatively large percentage of the workforce: 30.18% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Fair Play doesn't have a public transportation system that people use for their commute.
+Fair Play is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Fair Play in 2022 was $43,428, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $173,712 for a family of four.
 However, Fair Play contains both very wealthy and poor people as well.
 Fair Play also has one of the higher rates of people living in poverty in the nation, with 31.31% of its population below the federal poverty line.